hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/hpecp_kd_app.md

 Retrieve the IP addresses of your k8s worker hosts.

-:::Retrieve K8S host IP addresses
+:::info Retrieve K8S host IP addresses

 You can use the HPE Ezmeral Container Platform UI or the CLI to find the IP addresses.